 7. Discover History at the Plaza Rizal

 If going on a cultural-heritage tour sounds interesting to you, then paying a visit to Plaza Rizal and then to the Metropolitan Cathedral is the best way to go.
 Plaza Rizal can be found at downtown Naga and has been put up in honor of the country’s National Hero, Dr. Jose Rizal.
 It is at this very spot where families enjoy picnics together.
-One interesting fact about Plaza Rizal is that it is where you can witness the best debaters engage in witty discourse.
+One interesting fact about this Naga City tourist spot is that it is where you can witness the best debaters engage in witty discourse.
 It is quite reflective of what the life of Dr. Rizal stands for, if you ask me.
 Just near it is the Metropolitan Cathedral.

 Address: 61 Elias Angeles, Naga, Camarines Sur

 8. St. John the Evangelist Metropolitan Cathedral